Lemon-Framework/docs/getting_started/templates.md

 ## Displaying templates

-To display template, simply return Template instance, this can be obtained with either Zest `\Lemon\Template::make('name', variables)` or function `template('name', key: value)` where name doesn't have extension and . will be replaced with directory separator.
-Variables you pass (in zest as array, in function using named arguments) will be then available in the template.
+To display template, simply return Template instance, this can be obtained with either static method `\Lemon\Template::make('name', variables)` or function `template('name', key: value)` where name doesn't have extension and . will be replaced with directory separator.
+Variables you pass (in static method as array, in function using named arguments) will be then available in the template.

 Another way is to create route with only template using `\Lemon\Route::template(path, template)` where if template is missing it will use the path as path to the template.